Our goal is to shift the power dynamics through consultation

 We facilitated the disposition and reburial of human remains belonging to 43 individuals and 126 associated funerary objects, which represent all of the human remains and associated funerary objects known to have been in control of the University.

-We developed and are now wrapping up the implementation of a strategic plan for NAGPRA compliance that will result in the repatriation or disposition of 225 individuals and 530 associated funerary objects.
-In less than two years, we facilitated the disposition or repatriation of all of the ancestors and funerary objects from Alaska, Arizona, Florida, and Michigan, as well as a Navajo individual.
-Throughout implementation, we worked closely with the Michigan Anishinaabek Cultural Preservation & Repatriation Alliance (MACPRA).
+We developed and fully implemented a strategic plan for NAGPRA compliance that resulted in the repatriation or disposition of 225 individuals and 530 associated funerary objects.
+We did that in a little over two years, mainly due to the commitment of our client and Tribes who actively participated.
+We facilitated the disposition or repatriation of individuals and funerary objects from Alaska, Arizona, Florida, and Michigan, as well as a Navajo individual.
+Throughout implementation we planned, facilitated, and documented Tribal consultations, including monthly intertribal consultations with member-Tribes of the Michigan Anishinaabek Cultural Preservation & Repatriation Alliance (MACPRA).

 Reedley College, Reedley, CA